joffreynk/schoolLibrary/README.md

 > This project is a for managing school library

-Get started
+## Built With

+- Ruby

+## Getting Started

-to use this application you need to install ruby and run ```ruby test.rb``` in terminal if the terminal location is in this folder
+To use this application you need to install ruby and run ```main``` in terminal if the terminal location is in this folder of this cloned project

 👤 **Joffrey Nkeshimana**